krishsub/vmscalesets/README.md

 safe period (safe period = load balancer configuration for `n` retries at `m` second intervals).
 If no approval happens, then the instance is force terminated after `notBeforeTimeout` in the `terminateNotificationProfile`.
+Approving the event is simply an optimization instead of waiting for `notBeforeTimeout` to expire.
+So, we are sure the drain has completed earlier than the `notBeforeTimeout`, then the instance doesn't hang around and indicates to the Azure platform that it can be removed.

 ## Contributing